-The TORNADO[TM]2MX2 Secure RSA/ECC library v1.0 (optional) TORNADO[TM]2MX2 is a hardware coprocessor for high speed modular multiplications, modular additions and modular subtractions.
-The TORNADO[TM]2MX2 Secure RSA/ECC library v1.0 is a software library built on the TORNADO[TM]2MX2 coprocessor that provides high level interface for RSA and ECC cryptographic algorithms.
-The RSA functions of the library included in the TOE are:
+- 17 The TOE software comprises the following components: - The TORNADO[TM]2MX2 Secure RSA/ECC library (optional) TORNADO[TM]2MX2 is a hardware coprocessor for high speed modular multiplications, modular additions and modular subtractions.
+The TORNADO[TM]2MX2 Secure RSA/ECC library is a software library built on the TORNADO[TM]2MX2 coprocessor that provides high level interface for RSA and ECC cryptographic algorithms.
+The RSA functions of the library included in the TOE are: - Refer to the RSA/ECC Library API manual